Allina CEO Dr. Penny Wheeler to retire at year's end

-Dr. Penny Wheeler plans to retire at year's end as chief executive of Minneapolis-based Allina Health System, one of the state's largest operators of hospitals and clinics.
+Dr. Penny Wheeler announced plans on Thursday to retire at year's end as chief executive of Allina Health System, ending her seven-year tenure running one of the state's largest operators of hospitals and clinics.

+Wheeler's tenure has been marked not only by a global pandemic and the racial reckoning with the murder of George Floyd, who was killed just eight blocks from Allina's headquarters, but also the deep pain of personal tragedies for herself and her employees.

+In January, Wheeler's 21-year-old daughter died in Iowa, a death that authorities attributed to excessive drinking and exposure to the cold.
+A little more than two weeks later, a gunman was arrested for opening fire at an Allina clinic in Buffalo, killing one person and wounding four others.

 Wheeler will remain on the nonprofit group's board of directors, Allina announced Thursday.
 Lisa Shannon will become the new Allina CEO, having served as the nonprofit group's president and chief operating officer.